 - If a contact updates their cart multiple times, then each Updated cart event will trigger the same abandoned cart program (e.g. if a contact adds 5 items to the cart and later abandons it, then it will count as 5 Updated cart events and each one will trigger this program).
 This node is needed to avoid sending the campaign multiple times to your contacts.
 For more information on how multiple events that belong to the same contact travel through a program, see this Example.

-7. Add a Decision node to each path and configure it as follows:
+6. Add a Decision node to your program and configure it as follows:

 b.
 Select a segment that contains contacts whose opt-in status is true.